aittiritesoufian/ESGI-blackfire_prestashop/README.md

 * Clone this repository.
 * Move to web directory and execute "make up" in the terminal.
-* Access to "http://ps.docker.localhost" and process to prestashop installation
-* The End.

-Now to start prestashop with Blackfire, Execute:
+* Now to start prestashop with Blackfire, Execute:
 ```
 docker-compose up
 ```
+* Access to "http://ps.docker.localhost" and process to prestashop installation

 ### Blackfire curl